OmkarSavant/gemini-computer-use-extension/README.md

 ### Running Tasks

 1. Navigate to any webpage
-2. Type a task in the message input, for example:
+2. Type a task in the message input
-   - "Search for AI news on Google"
-   - "Find the login button and click it"
-   - "Scroll down and read the article titles"
 3. Click "Send" or press Enter
 4. Watch as the agent analyzes the page and executes actions